Last updated: January 2026 · 8 min read

 Initial Consultation

-Schedule pre-application meeting with DSD solar permit specialist to review project scope and documentation requirements.
+Schedule a pre-application meeting with DSD to discuss project specifics and required documentation.

 2. 2